FAIR AI Models in High Energy Physics: Introduction

+Our approach is inspired by community-wide initiatives that have produced guiding principles to maximize the reuse and scientific reach of digital assets.
+Specifically, the FAIR principles were originally introduced~\cite{fairguiding} as guidelines for the management and stewardship of scientific datasets to optimize their reuse.
+Recently, the FAIR4RS working group has developed an interpretation of the FAIR principles specifically for research software~\cite{FAIR4RS,KATZ2021100222,FAIR4RSFinal,FAIR_4_RS}, and FAIR principles have also been applied in the context of benchmarking and tool development~\cite{9652871}, and on the creation of computational frameworks for AI models~\cite{FAIR_diffraction}.

+While these are important steps, these prior interpretations of FAIR principles are not readily applicable to AI models, which are conceptually and structurally different from data and research software.
+Elucidating the details needed for a robust and general definition of FAIR principles for AI models requires application-specific benchmarks.
+To address these challenges, we propose an operational definition of FAIR for HEP AI models, focusing on pre-trained models used to make predictions on HEP data.
+These principles are intended to promote research reuse and reproducibility, which are known challenges in AI-driven scientific application research~\cite{transparency_reproducibility_ai}.
+In addition, we present a method to automate the production, standardization, and publication of Python-based FAIR AI models in HEP.

+To illustrate our proposed FAIR AI model definition in the context of HEP, we use a FAIR dataset to create and publish a FAIR AI model.
+Specifically, we use a simulated Higgs boson dataset distributed by the CMS Collaboration~\cite{ref:dataset,Chen:2021euv,McCauley:20197f}.
+This FAIR dataset has been used for ML studies~\cite{Moreno:2019neq}, college courses~\cite{Benelli:2022sqn,UCSD-ParticalML} and tutorials~\cite{iaifi_summer_school_tutorials}.
+We create a FAIR version of an interaction network (IN) AI model for Higgs boson identification~\cite{Moreno:2019neq}, and show how adopting our FAIR principles simplifies porting the model across different hardware architectures and software frameworks and facilitates the study of its interpretability.

-The rest of this paper is organized as follows.
-Section~\ref{sec:methods} outlines the methods used.
-In particular, Section~\ref{sec:FAIRAI} describes related work and a formulation of FAIR principles for AI models.
-In Section~\ref{sec:cookiecutter}, we introduce an AI project template, in the form of a Git repository, that supports following our FAIR AI principles.
-Section~\ref{sec:implementation} describes a concrete example, taking a model published in previous studies~\cite{Moreno:2019neq} and making it FAIR.
-Section~\ref{sec:results} further studies the portability and interpretability of this model, as enabled by the FAIR publication of the model.
-Finally, we provide discussion and conclusions in Section~\ref{sec:summary}.
+This paper is organized as follows: Section~\ref{sec:methods} outlines the methods used, where Section~\ref{sec:FAIRAI} describes related work and a formulation of FAIR principles for AI models; Section~\ref{sec:cookiecutter} introduces an AI project template; Section~\ref{sec:mapping} summarizes how the template maps to FAIR principles, and Section~\ref{sec:implementation} describes an example of the application of FAIR principles, where we take a previously published AI model in HEP~\cite{Moreno:2019neq} and make it FAIR.
+Next, Section~\ref{sec:results} discusses the portability and interpretability of this model, as enabled by the FAIR principles.
+Finally, Section~\ref{sec:summary} summarizes the paper.